Estimated reading time: 17 minutes

 You Don’t Understand Real Estate

-Don’t ever tell a realtor that you don’t understand the process of buying or selling a home.
+Never tell a realtor that you don’t understand buying or selling a home.

-Perhaps, doing reasearch online about buying and selling homes in Canada may also guide you.
+Perhaps researching online about buying and selling homes in Canada may also help you.

 The reason for not disclosing your knowledge of real estate may take away your leverage.